How to List Your House For Sale

-What to Expect in Listing Your Home
+What to Expect When Listing Your Home

 After meeting with your agent, you will have to schedule a time for them to come in and take a look at you home.
-At this point, you will have already begun some of the preparation to sell, the cleaning, de-cluttering, and de-personalizing of your home.
+At this point, you will have already begun some of the preparation to sell, the cleaning, decluttering, and de-personalizing of your home.
 Your agent will get a sense of your home and outline some important next steps in your home-selling journey.
 Here are what some of those next steps will look like.

 Working With Your Agent / Marketing Collaboratively

 In many ways, selling a home is like running a small business, and your agent is your business partner.
 Bring your personality and ideas to the market table.
-Look into marketing online, but also don’t forget about physical ads and signs.
+Look into marketing online, and don’t forget about physical ads and signs.
 Word of mouth also goes a long way in the home selling process.
-During the time that your home is on the market, if anyone asks you how you are doing, you’ll know what to say.
+During the time your home is on the market, if anyone asks you how you are doing, you’ll know what to say.

 Pricing your home properly can be a difficult proposition for many homeowners, whether they are experienced in home selling or not.
-Many homeowners end up overpricing their home, only to see the property languish on the market.
-Your agent will use Comparables – homes of the same size, number of beds and baths – that have sold in your market recently.
+Many homeowners end up overpricing their home, only to see the property sit on the market.
+Your agent will use comparables – homes of the same size, number of beds and baths – that sold in your market recently.
 Comparables help zero in on a home true value.
 If you want to get even closer to that number, ask your agent for a free market analysis.
 The agent should price your house in line with your neighborhood, and they’ll do this for free because they want you to list your house with them.